stitchn626/stitchn626.github.io/README.md

 v) __PWM (8)__: The tilde (~) next to the digital pins (3, 5, 6, 9, 10, and 11 on the UNO) represents PWM.
 These pins act as normal digital pins, but can also be used Pulse-Width Modulation (PWM).
 These are used for converting digital signals to analog signals for results.

 vi) __AREF (9)__: Stands for Analog Reference.
 It is used to set an external reference voltage (between 0 and 5 Volts).
+## 3) Reset Button
+Arduino has a reset button (10).
+Pushing it will temporarily connect the reset pin to ground and restart any code that is loaded on the Arduino.

+## 4) Power LED Indicator
+There’s a tiny LED next to the word ‘ON’ (11).
+This LED should light up whenever you plug your Arduino into a power source.
+This tells us if the working condition of the circuit board is perfect or not.

+## 5) TX RX LEDs
+TX is short for transmit, RX is short for receive.These LEDs will give us visual indications whenever our Arduino is receiving or transmitting data during uploading code onto the board.

+## 6)Voltage Regulator
+The voltage regulator  controls the amount of voltage that is let into the Arduino board which is upto 20V.